abhisaha1/hyperapp-persist-state/README.md

 # HyperApp Persist State
 > Reuse the previous app's state for faster reload

-This library is a High Order App which encapsulates your [Hyperapp](https://github.com/hyperapp/hyperapp) and saves your state for the next page load increases performance and also giving (partial) offline capability.
+This library is a High Order App which encapsulates your [Hyperapp](https://github.com/hyperapp/hyperapp) and saves your state for the next page load increasing performance and also giving (partial) offline capability.

 # Install
 ```